 In the winter of 2013, she was inducted into the New Oxford Athletic Hall of Fame.

 Kuhn currently teaches in the Biglerville School System.

-Joe Scholles begins his ninth season as a member of the women's basketball staff.
+Joe Scholles begins his 12th season as a member of the women's basketball staff.

 Scholles brings a tireless energy to the program.
 His responsibilities include game day preparation, recruiting, assisting in practice preparation, and other duties assigned by Coach Witman.